-Media broadcasting companies are currently augmenting their media-offer with different kinds of interactivity such as online gaming, virtual community building, and active TV show participation at home.
-The production of this interactive form of media (iMedia) encompasses the publication of a behavioral component (the software that provides the interactivity), along with the original content component.
-The development and evolution of this behavioral component by using traditional software development techniques is cumbersome.
-Hence there exists an urgent need for a different approach to handle this kind of development.
-This is easily motivated when looking at the specific characteristics of the iMedia development context.
+The production of this interactive form of media (iMedia) encompasses the publication of a behavioral component, along with the media's traditional content component.
+This behavioral component specifies the interactivity with the media consumer and is inevitably implemented as a software program.
+Because of the different nature of this behavioral component and its inherent development-intricateness, there exists an urgent need for a kind of behavior management system (BMS).
+This need is easily motivated when looking at the specific characteristics of the context in which iMedia software development takes place.

-iMedia software development takes place in an environment in which extreme strict deadlines and an extremely short time-to-market situation constrain the development process.
+First of all, iMedia software development takes place in an environment in which extreme strict deadlines constrain the development process.
 As broadcasting occurs in real-time, missing the broadcast deadline consequently renders the iMedia software completely useless.
-Moreover last minute changes are paramount, since a lot of product features are crystallized as development moves onwards.
-Traditional software development approaches have trouble accommodating this kind of environment.
+Unfortunately in traditional software development practices, it is quite common to miss deadlines.